Phoebe Barnard: Career

 Barnard founded and led the Government of Namibia’s first national biodiversity and climate change programs.
 She led a collaborative study of biological diversity of Namibia and the collaborative development and publication of Namibia's first national biodiversity strategy and action plan for the years 2001–2010, among policy drafts, national park proposals and other accomplishments.

 Barnard was on the board and executive committee shaping the Millennium Ecosystem Assessment, which evaluated the status and trends of Earth's ecosystems and their capacity to support human health, well-being and economic activities.

 From 2005 to 2016, she worked as a principal and then lead scientist at the South African National Biodiversity Institute on climate change bioadaptation and biodiversity futures.

 During this time, she co-led an international research team on species’ vulnerability to past, present and future climates.
 She also coordinated the development of a biodiversity early warning system and policy applications for South Africa.

 In 2016, Barnard was a participant in a leadership expedition to Antarctica with the global STEM women's collaborative leadership program Homeward Bound.
 She is a member of its Busara Circle of 11 distinguished elder women mentors for the program.

 Moving back to the United States in 2017, Barnard ran the Pacific Biodiversity Institute and served as chief science and policy officer for the Conservation Biology Institute.
-She co-founded and led the Stable Planet Alliance until 2023 and is now co-designing and co-leading with youth and other women leaders the Global Restoration Collaborative and providing strategic campaign development guidance to the Global Evergreening Alliance, both bold initiatives to accelerate and upscale ecosystem restoration, climate restoration and carbon removal through transformative global collaboration.
+She co-founded and led the Stable Planet Alliance until 2023, and is now co-developing and co-leading with youth and other women leaders the Global Restoration Collaborative, a participatory initiative to accelerate and upscale ecosystem restoration, climate restoration and carbon removal through transformative global collaboration of previously siloed, but like-minded initiatives on climate, biodiversity, society and leadership.

+In 2025, Barnard moved to France to establish a global research, action and communications collaborative on planetary and societal futures at the Université Grenoble Alpes.
+She has also focused in 2025 on leading two global initiatives - to support unmet financial needs of important transformative initiatives and organizations, and to support national and sub-national governments to govern wisely, collaboratively and proactively in much riskier, less predictable and less stable times.
+She has referred publicly, on both community radio and social media podcasts, to urgent and transformative societal actions at these crossroads of human history as 'civilizational shift,' a term which is picking up popularity.